-He sought to win control of the Mississippi Valley.
-In February 1862, he took Fort Henry and attacked Fort Donelson.
-When the Confederate commander asked for terms, Grant replied, "No terms except an unconditional and immediate surrender can be accepted."
-The Confederates surrendered, and President Lincoln promoted Grant to major general of volunteers.
+In his new position, Grant captured Fort Henry and attacked Fort Donelson.
+When the Confederate commander asked for Grant’s terms, he replied, "No terms except an unconditional and immediate surrender can be accepted."
+The Confederates surrendered, and President Abraham Lincoln promoted Grant to major general of volunteers.
 A few months later, Grant secured a hard-fought victory at the Battle of Shiloh, one of the bloodiest battles in the Western Theater.
 The casualties concerned some officials enough to call for Grant’s removal.
 President Lincoln defended Grant by saying, "I can't spare this man, he fights."

 You Might Also Like